theseus-os/theseus-builder/README.md

 target = "{theseus-root}/../rust/{target-name}.json"
 ```

-The default configuration can be found in `src/default.toml`.
+The default values can be found in `src/default.toml`.

 ### Steps to get it working